dmytro-tereshchenko/Game_2048/README.md

 # Game_2048
-Game 2048 on C# WPF with MVVM and other patterns
+Game 2048 on C# WPF (.Net Framework) with MVVM and other patterns